thushara-design/reflect-app/README.md

 ## 🤝 Contributing

-This is a personal journaling app, but if you'd like to contribute:
+This is a journaling app, but if you'd like to contribute:
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes